Zach McKinstry Player Props: Tigers vs. Phillies

 Phillies Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks eighth in MLB.
+- The Phillies pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.

-- The Phillies' 4.54 team ERA ranks 23rd across all league pitching staffs.
+- The Phillies' 4.47 team ERA ranks 21st among all MLB pitching staffs.

-- The Phillies rank 11th in baseball in home runs surrendered (63 total, 1.1 per game).
+- Phillies pitchers combine to give up 63 home runs (one per game), the ninth-fewest in baseball.

-- In his last appearance on Thursday against the New York Mets, the right-hander tossed four innings, giving up three earned runs while surrendering two hits.
+- In his last outing on Friday against the Washington Nationals, the righty tossed 3 2/3 innings, giving up seven earned runs while surrendering eight hits.

-- The 30-year-old has an ERA of 5.65, with 7.1 strikeouts per nine innings, in 12 games this season.
-Opponents have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.